dynarch/yellowcake-netlify-cms/content/pages/components.md

 title: Components Page
 # featuredImage: https://ucarecdn.com/df0dc650-6938-412f-aefb-2019d2349e13/
 featuredImage: https://ucarecdn.com/efb2a894-e8d9-48c2-ae85-48972848a501/
-subtitle: This is the components page subtitle.
+subtitle: This is the components page subtitle _with markdown_
 section1: >-
   ## This is a container component